christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-We can think of this activation patching algorithm as a form of noising, since we’re running the model on a clean input and introducing noise by patching in activations from the corrupted run.
-The flip side is denoising, where we start with a corrupted input and patch in activations from the clean input, effectively removing noise.
+We can think of activation patching as a form of noising.
+In this approach, we run the model on a clean input but introduce "noise" by patching in activations from the corrupted run.
+The flip side is denoising, where we start with a corrupted input and patch in activations from the clean run, effectively removing noise.

 So, when would you use noising versus denoising?
-It really depends on your goals.
+It depends on your goals.
 Denoising typically gives you stronger results because demonstrating that a component (or set of components) is sufficient for a task is a big deal—it shows that this part of the model is doing something essential.
 But transformers are complex, and the components are deeply interdependent, so noising can sometimes lead to unpredictable outcomes.
 Just because performance drops when you ablate a component doesn’t automatically mean it was necessary for the task.

-For example, if you ablate MLP0 in Gemma-2-2B, performance gets much worse across a bunch of tasks, but that doesn’t mean MLP0 is crucial for something like the ToM task.
-In fact, MLP0 seems to function more like an extended embedding layer—it’s generally useful for processing tokens but isn’t doing anything specific to ToM.
+Take MLP0 in Gemma-2-2B, for instance.
+If you ablate it, performance gets much worse across a bunch of tasks, but that doesn’t mean MLP0 is crucial for something like the ToM task.
+In fact, MLP0 seems to function more like an extended embedding layer—useful for processing tokens but isn’t doing anything specific to ToM.
 We’ll dig deeper into this later, but the key point is that noising can lead to some ambiguous results, while denoising tends to give clearer answers.

 <br>